Kotlin/KEEP/proposals/sealed-interface-freedom.md

 > We do not expect this to be too restrictive in practice, since the whole sealed hierarchy must be colocated
 > in the same module and package anyway, so it can be converted from Java to Kotlin as a whole if needed.

-### Legacy JVM ABI (pre 15)
+### Legacy JVM ABI

-On a target JVM version before 15 the compilation strategy of a `sealed class` is going to stay the same as it is now.
+On a target JVM version before the stable support for sealed classes/interface (JDK 17 or later - TBD) the compilation strategy of a `sealed class` is going to stay the same as it is now.
 The strategy is to compile all constructors of such a class as `private` in JVM, while adding a corresponding `public synthetic` constructor with an additional `kotlin.jvm.internal.DefaultConstructorMarker` parameter as means of protection from its inheritance